RD-44/Notes-App/README.md

-A notes app made using Java.
+A uk.ac.ucl.items app made using Java.